About C-STEM — Transforming Math Education Through Computing

-The one-week C-STEM Girls in Robotics Leadership (GIRL) Camps in summer available locally are designed for girls in middle school to learn computing and STEM subject through near-peer mentoring with fun and exciting robotics activities.
+The one-week C-STEM Girls in Robotics Leadership (GIRL) and GIRL+ Camps in summer freely available in different regions are designed for girls in middle and high schools to learn computing and STEM subject through near-peer mentoring with fun and exciting robotics and physical computing activities.
 The camps provide life-changing experience and inspiration to campers, encouraging them to pursue computing and STEM related careers and post-secondary studies.
 The girls also learn leadership and communication skills and meet inspiring women leaders working with science and technology to gain exposure to the variety of opportunities available to them.

 For a brief overview of the C-STEM Program, click here.

 C-STEM is funded by extramural funding sources.
 To sustain and expand the C-STEM program, the Center seeks endowment funding and support from federal and state funding agencies, foundations, corporations, and individuals.
 If you are interested in making a contribution, seeking joint funding opportunities, or having any ideas for raising funds for C-STEM, please contact us.